 The ever-changing mountain views make this 26km (one way) trail feel like an effortless pleasure.
 This easy bike ride between Banff and Canmore may well be the highlight of your visit.

 Access the Rocky Mountain Legacy Trail connecting Banff and Canmore via the northeast end of Banff Avenue.
 This is the ideal trail for families and cyclists of all abilities.

 Deer Lodge and Buffalo Mountain Lodge are bike-friendly lodges.
-We offer options for storing your bikes during your stay and Buffalo Mountain Lodge has two complimentary mountain bikes on-site for use during your stay.
-Feel free to take them out for a dash along our fabulous nearby trails.
+We offer options for storing your bikes during your stay.
+Buffalo Mountain Lodge has also partnered with E-Kruise Electric Bike Rentals, which are available onsite.